drewbatgit/azure-docs/articles/azure-app-configuration/quickstart-python.md

 ---
 # Quickstart: Use Azure App Configuration with Python

 In this quickstart, you access the Azure App Configuration service from Python in order to centralize storage and management of application settings separate from your code.
+For more information, see [Azure App Configuration client library for Python](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/appconfiguration/azure-appconfiguration)

 ## Prerequisites